DRP Shops vs. Independent Body Shops: Which Is Better for You?

 Questions to Ask Any Body Shop

-- Will you advocate for supplements if you find hidden damage?
-The answer reveals how the shop handles scope disputes.
+3. Will you request supplements if you find hidden damage?
+The answer tells you a lot about how the shop handles scope disputes.

 When Each Option Makes Sense